"Lilo" leaves McKamey Animal Center and gets a new home

 "We got in contact with K9 Summit, they don't kennel, they keep the dog in their home and they train.
 They agreed to take her, it's not free," explained Williams.

-McKamey Executive Director Inga Fricke told us the center spent more than $5,000 in the last 6 months on Lilo's care.
+McKamey Executive Director Inga Fricke told us the center spent more than $5,000 in the last six months on Lilo's care.

 On Monday, Lilo had the biggest smile as Griffin signed her out of MAC to hand her over to K9 Summit for training.